serosenstein/UniFi-MAC-detector/README.md

 Pre-reqs:

-*Nix system  (needed for curl command because I'm too lazy to write the ProwlAPI call in Python or import a 3rd party library)
+If using Twilio you need to install the twilio package from pip: pip install twilio (or pip3 or whatever)

+If using Prowl, you will need to install the pushno package from pip: pip install pushno

 An API user created in UniFi Controller as a *LOCAL* Account

 The file "vardata.py" should be copied out of the example directory into the main level directory and the variables should be modified to fit your environment

-If you plan on using twilio integration you need to install the twilio python package with (or similiar): pip3 install twilio
+Set whatever kind of notifications you want (email, prowl, twilio) to True or False